B.A. (Hons) in Counselling & Psychotherapy with Youth Studies

 The course covers a range of subjects which when taken together provide a syllabus designed to develop competent professional practitioners.
 The subjects covered are designed to be both practical and theoretical.

-The Modules leading to the award of BA (Hons) in Counselling & Psychotherapy with Youth Studies are set out as follows:
+The Modules leading to the award of BA (Hons) in Counselling & Psychotherapy with Youth Studies are set out in the tables below, a brief descriptor of modules can be found here.

 Study Skills for Higher Education